 November the second was Martyr's Day -- and in Lebanon the country's reconstituted army held a special parade to commemorate the day.

-November the second was Martyr's Day -- and in Lebanon the country's reconstituted army held a special parade to commemorate the day.
+Background: November the second was Martyr's Day -- and in Lebanon the country's reconstituted army held a special parade to commemorate the day.
 The Lebanese Army, which disintegrated into a number of factions during the civil war, is slowly beginning to play a more prominent role along side the ???
 UN Forces and private militias in Lebanon.

 SYNOPSIS: The Guard of Honour was inspecting by the Commander of the Lebanese Army, General Victor Khoury.

 Martyr's Day is also known as the 'Day of the Dead' and traditionally follows All Saints Day on November the first.
 This ceremony -- in Beirut -- commemorated the fallen in Lebanon's bitter civil war.
 Although the Lebanese Army is the weakest and least motivated armed organisation within the country, under General Khoury it is now becoming a stronger force.